-San Antonio, TX – November 14, 2012 – Rackspace® Hosting (NYSE: RAX), the open cloud company, today announced new features and enhanced support offerings for the Rackspace Private Cloud Software, dubbed “Alamo.”
-Since the OpenStack-powered Rackspace Private Cloud Software launched in August, thousands of organizations have downloaded the software from over 125 countries spanning all continents, with people from Fortune 100 companies, colleges, universities and research centers downloading the product.
+London, UK – November 15, 2012 – Rackspace® Hosting (NYSE: RAX), the open cloud company, today announced new features and enhanced support offerings for the Rackspace Private Cloud Software, dubbed “Alamo.”
+Since the OpenStack-powered Rackspace Private Cloud Software launched in August, thousands of organisations have downloaded the software from over 125 countries spanning all continents, with people from Fortune 100 companies, colleges, universities and research centers downloading the product.

 As part of this new release, Rackspace has extended its service portfolio for Rackspace Private Cloud.
 The new support level, Core Software Support, now includes 24x7x365 remote access support of Rackspace Private Cloud Software stack.
 Rackspace is offering this new service level in addition to the Software Escalation Support that already exists.
 With Core Software Support, Rackspace engineers will now remotely log in to customers’ Private Cloud environments to provide services such as installation, configuration, patching and troubleshooting.

 Some of the new features of Rackspace Private Cloud Software include: